albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `DOC-REQ-008`
     -   **Title:** Create a user guide for the main features.
     -   **Status:** `Open`
-    -   **Description:** The project lacks a user-facing guide explaining how to use the main features like the agent, the imagination worker, and the different search functionalities.
+    -   **Description:** The project lacks a user-facing guide explaining how to use the main features like the agent, the creative processor, and the different search functionalities.
 A new document should be created in the `documentation` folder to serve as a user manual.

 ### Maintenance